bestmahdi2/FileStructureStealer/README.md

 ###Second : دوم
 Select between these 3 :

-1)COPY Structure : It means that program copy all files directly into your USB, but it may take lots of time.
+1)COPY Structure: It means that the program copy all files directly into your USB, but it may take lots of time.

-2)SAVE structure to Log : This is much much faster that the the first one, it copies all files' addresses to a *Log.txt* .
+2)SAVE structure to Log: This is much much faster than the the first one, it copies all files' addresses to a *Log.txt* .

 3)LOAD structure from Log : If you used the second option, then you need this option to extract files from *Log.txt* .